We classify your AI systems, build the documentation regulators expect, and get you ready before EU AI Act deadlines hit.

 GDPR Article 22 automated decision-making rights overlap with AI Act high-risk system requirements.

-Most growing AI companies handle both through a coordinated privacy and AI governance function, often led by the DPO with AI-specific specialists engaged for technical work.
+Most growing AI companies handle both through a coordinated privacy and AI governance function, often led by the Data Protection Officer (DPO) with AI-specific specialists engaged for technical work.

 How Engage Compliance helps